 It is true that Jane began to lose her sight sometime in the 1880s.
 Mary Butler Renville, an old friend of Jane’s from the mission at Pejutazee, was happy to greet Jane in the summer of 1882 at the meeting of the Women’s Board of the Northwest Missions in Minneapolis.
 She wrote the following for the Iape Oaye newspaper’s July 1882 edition:

 “There was dear Miss Jane Williamson, blind and suffering otherwise yet with untiring patience, long we clasped hands without a word.
 She, too, loved our darling Ella.
 The elder father of Mrs. Cunningham, James Ellison, can see to read and is so helpful to blind Aunt Jane.
 They are both ready to hear the master say, ‘Come up higher, I need thee.’ ”

 The Iape Oaye had also reported in the December 1881 issue that Jane had gone to spend the winter with the Cunninghams in Bloomington Ferry.
 The last letter of Jane’s that I have located was written from Bloomington Ferry on February 12, 1883.
-It is not, however, written in Jane’s handwriting but at the end of the letter there is a note saying, “By Mrs. Ames.”
+Like the March 1881 letter, it is not written in Jane’s handwriting but at the end of the letter there is a note saying, “By Mrs. Ames.”
 There are two letters in one with the first part to Elizabeth Burgess: